 The second floor is Ashcroft’s haven.
 In addition to the main bedroom, there’s an office, complete with a Frame TV and a lounge zone.
 Mimicking the wood-lined cased openings in the entry, the bookshelves have a defined edge (made out of steel).
 On the desk side of the room, perforated-metal sliding doors hide not-so-pretty office clutter from view.
 “It’s funny how I literally live on this floor of my house now,” says Ashcroft.
 The sitting area comes in handy when she works on the weekends or at night.

 Ashcroft’s kiddos have a workspace setup, as well, except theirs comes with a cozy built-in daybed.
 “My daughter is an avid reader,” she says.
 Light naturally streams in through the window, and there are floating shelves on the wall for all her books.

 Sendich installed built-in tufted headboards in both the kids’ bedrooms to make them feel cozier and create the illusion that the furniture is integrated into the wall.
-The decision to make the top floor the kids-only zone was an easy one: It was the only way Ashcroft could give them both equal-size rooms (very important to them), and she felt more at ease being between them and the front door when they slept (very important to her).
+The decision to designate the top floor as the kids-only zone was an easy one: It was the only way Ashcroft could give them both equal-size rooms (very important to them), and she felt more at ease being between them and the front door when they slept (very important to her).
 Plus, when they’re teenagers, she’ll be able to hear them sneaking down the stairs.